New announcement. Learn more

 Latest news, events and stories

-A Year In: The Power of Collective Action in Wairarapa
+A Year In: The Power of Collective Action

 In just 12 months, the Wairarapa Catchment Collective has shown what’s possible when local communities come together with shared purpose and practical ambition.
 Across the region, catchment groupsRead more

-Tiny but mighty: Dung beetles released in Whareama catchment to boost waterway health
+Tiny but mighty: Dung beetles released in Whareama

 The release is part of a broader strategy to reduce nutrient and sediment loss and protect waterways.
 With 43 colonies set to be released across four key catchments—Wainuioru, Parkvale, Homewood, aRead more